-Levi counsels electric utilities on issues pertaining to transmission infrastructure development, smart grid regulatory compliance, and cross-border energy import and export requirements.
-He advises on compliance issues related to electrical system reliability standards established by the North American Electric Reliability Corporation, and legal obligations imposed by federal Public Utility Regulatory Policies Act and Public Utility Holding Company Act regulations.
+Levi counsels electric utilities on issues pertaining to transmission infrastructure development, participation in organized wholesale power markets, generation development, acquisitions, and divestitures, the integration and deployment of distributed energy resources, the integration of electric storage into wholesale markets, and compliance with FERC’s rules administered under the Federal Power Act.
+He also advises on compliance issues related to electrical system reliability standards established by the North American Electric Reliability Corporation, and legal obligations imposed by federal Public Utility Regulatory Policies Act and Public Utility Holding Company Act regulations.

 Prior to joining Morgan Lewis, Levi served as a legislative aide to US Senator Kay Bailey Hutchison.
 He worked on a variety of regulatory measures, including the Energy Policy Act of 2005.
 Levi also served for three years as a legal assistant and law clerk to Chief Judge Andrew S. Effron of the US Court of Appeals for the Armed Forces.